JaysonKhan/telegram_bot_crashlytics/README.md

 - Allows sending additional messages (for example, user notifications or system status updates).
 - Retrieves detailed device information and appends it to error messages for enhanced debugging.
 - Lets you selectively ignore specific HTTP status codes with the `ignoreStatusCodes` parameter.
+- **New:** Include request headers in error messages using the `includeHeaders` parameter.
+- **New:** Errors are categorized with hashtags for HTTP method types and status codes.

 ## Installation